The next municipal election will be held on Monday, October 26, 2026, with voting hours from 10 a.m. to 8 p.m.

 Qualifications for School Board Trustees

-To run for any of the four school boards in the City of London on the day the nomination paper is filed, a person must be:
+To run for any of the four school boards in the City of London you must be a resident within the jurisdiction of the board, and you must be eligible to vote in a school board election.
+On the day you file our nomination, a person must be:

 Filing a nomination

-The deadline to file a nomination to be a council or school trustee candidate is Friday, August 19, 2022 at 2 p.m.
+The deadline to file a nomination to be a council or school board trustee candidate is Friday, August 21, 2026 at 2:00 p.m.

 How to file a nomination